-Alas, the story does not mention love and fails to include any thoughts of happiness.
+Alas, the story doesn’t mention love and fails to include any hints of happiness.
 Let’s review the facts:

-- Esther and her people had been taken captive and forcibly relocated to a foreign land; she was a spoil of war.
+- Esther and her people were forcibly relocated to a foreign land.
+She was a spoil of war.

 Add to this these reasonable conclusions about Esther’s “relationship” with the king:

-- Even after she was made queen, he seemingly continued to enjoy the company of other women in his harem.
+- Even after she became queen, he continued to enjoy the company of other women in his harem.

-- She feared him; she could be summarily executed by merely approaching him without permission.
+- She had reason to fear him.
+She faced execution by merely approaching him without permission.

-In the New Jerusalem Bible, we are treated to the prayer that she offered in the midst of this.
+In the New Jerusalem Bible (learn more), we are treated to the prayer that she offered in the middle of this.
 She says, in part:

 Get your copy of Women of the Bible, available from Amazon.